LENS-TUGraz/simba/README.md

 This repo is still in progress, but already contains a complete and working version of the Simba simulation framework along with several example simulations.
 The repo will be extended (e.g., with docu and more examples etc.) throughout the next weeks.

+## Documentation
+More details about the implementation and the available modules can be found in *Simba*'s documentation at: https://simbaframework.github.io/simba/

 ## Using *Simba*

 To use the simulation framework, use one of the following installation methods: